nitefood/asn/README.md

 ### Prerequisite packages

-Some packages are required for full functionality:
+This script requires **BASH v4.2** or later.
+Some additional packages are also required for full functionality:

 * **Debian/Ubuntu:**